bhanushaliv/INFO6205_536/README.md

 Create new gene for next generation using first half gene of parent 1 and second half of other parent.

 ### Evolution Mechanism
-Keep looking for the optimal solution until the minimum distance becomes constant for 20 generations.
+Keep looking for the optimal solution until the minimum distance becomes constant for 10 generations.
 Creation of new generations would go until maximum of 100 generations.

 ### Result

+Total Cities = 8<br />
+Genotype Length = 8<br />
+Total Solution by brute force = 8!
+(40320)<br />
+Population = 1000<br />
+Optimal solutions is found by keeping 40320/1000 ~ 40% of the Solution space<br />
+Optimal Solution found in  4th generation